 • Controlling.
 At the beginning controlling behaviour tends to be them trying to force you to change your behaviour and your activities.

-Bottom line, You cannot control how another person behaves.
-We all have our own minds, we all think differently and have differing opinions is what being human is.
+Bottom line?
+You cannot control how another person behaves.
+We all have our own minds.
+We all think differently and have differing opinions it’s what being human is.

 Trying to change another human beings behaviour would be like trying to change the weather.